pavelzw/cv/cv.typ

   date: [2022 -- 2023],
   employer: [QuantCo],
   title: [Working Student],
+  [
+    #linebreak()#text(
+      10pt,
-  [#linebreak()#text(10pt, [I implemented a more efficient algorithm to store sklearn models.
+      [I implemented a more efficient algorithm to store sklearn models.
 Results in 3x disk space savings.
-I also contributed to mamba, a cross-platform package manager written in C++.])]
+I also contributed to mamba, a cross-platform package manager written in C++.], )
+  ],
 )
 #cv-entry(
   date: [2021 -- 2022],
   employer: [Karlsruhe Institute of Technology (KIT)],
   title: [Scientific Assistant],
+  [
+    #linebreak()#text(
+      10pt,
-  [#linebreak()#text(10pt, [I was participating in the "S2S AI Challenge", a challenge to improve sub-seasonal to seasonal weather predictions using artificial intelligence.])]
+      [I was participating in the "S2S AI Challenge", a challenge to improve sub-seasonal to seasonal weather predictions using artificial intelligence.],
     )
+  ],
+)
 #cv-entry(
   date: [2019 -- 2022],
   employer: [Karlsruhe Institute of Technology (KIT)],
   title: [Tutor],
+  [
+    #linebreak()#text(
+      10pt,
-  [#linebreak()#text(10pt, [I gave tutorials in multiple subjects such as "Basic Notions of Computer Science", "Software Engineering", "Linear Algebra" and "Introduction to Probability Theory".])]
+      [I gave tutorials in multiple subjects such as "Basic Notions of Computer Science", "Software Engineering", "Linear Algebra" and "Introduction to Probability Theory".], )
+  ],
 )

 = Programming Skills